Appdynamics/apache-monitoring-extension/README.md

 #### Custom Stats Configuration

-  If you have any custom URL's which return delimiter separated metrics define them in metrics.xml as following:
+  If you have any custom URL's which return delimiter separated metrics, please define them in metrics.xml as following:

     <stat name="customStats">
         <stat url=<URL-of-custom-stats> keyValueSeparator=<Delimiter> >